Understanding Your Financial Aid Award Letter

 The things listed above won’t be specifically mentioned or broken down in your financial aid package, so it’s important to dig into how much these might cost over the course of your time in college.

-The EFC is the amount that a school uses to determine how much financial aid you’re eligible for.
+The SAI is the formula that a school uses to determine how much financial aid you’re eligible for.
 This number is calculated based on the information you provided on your FAFSA.

 Scholarship and Grant Options